vmware-tanzu/pinniped/site/content/docs/howto/configure-supervisor-with-jumpcloudldap.md

 This how-to guide assumes that you have already [installed the Pinniped Supervisor]({{< ref "install-supervisor" >}}) with working ingress, and that you have [configured a FederationDomain to issue tokens for your downstream clusters]({{< ref "configure-supervisor" >}}).

-## Create a JumpCloud Account
+## Configure Your JumpCloud Account
-If you dont already have a JumpCloud account, you can create one for free with upto 10 users in the account.
+If you don't already have a JumpCloud account, you can create one for free with up to 10 users in the account.

-You will need two types of users - one as a user logging into the cluster and the other as the service account to be used by the Pinniped Supervisor.
-Specify passwords for the users you create at the time of creation of the user.
-*Note: when you create your service account user, click the "Enable as LDAP Bind DN" option to create the service account.
-For the user that will be accessing the cluster with kubectl commands, make sure the user is part of the Directory in which ldap search will occur.
-You will have to check the option to add under Jumpcloud console->User->Directory tab*
+You will need to create two types of users in your JumpCloud account using the JumpCloud console UI:

+1. Users who can use `kubectl` to authenticate into the cluster

+   You may want to specify passwords for these users at the time of creation, unless you prefer to use JumpCloud's email invitation feature.
+   Make sure these users are part of the LDAP Directory in which the LDAP searches will occur by checking the option to add the directory for the user in the JumpCloud console under the User->Directory tab.

+2. An LDAP service account to be used by the Pinniped Supervisor to perform LDAP searches and binds

+   Specify a password for this user at the time of creation.
+   Also click the "Enable as LDAP Bind DN" option for this user.

-Here are some good resources to review while setting up and using LDAP service on JumpCloud:
+Here are some good resources to review while setting up and using JumpCloud's LDAP service:
 1. [Using JumpCloud's LDAP-as-a-Service](https://support.jumpcloud.com/support/s/article/using-jumpclouds-ldap-as-a-service1)
 2. [Filtering by User or Group in LDAP](https://support.jumpcloud.com/support/s/article/filtering-by-user-or-group-in-ldap-search-filters1?topicId=0TO1M000000EUx3WAG&topicName=LDAP-as-a-Service)